Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Explicit descent for hyperelliptic curves

-\end{proof} It is not always practical to work with a fixed quotient of invariants as above, since $I_2(f)$ may be zero.
-As shown in \cite{LR11}, it is better to work inside a weighted projective space, for elements of which one can define a canonical representative as follows.
-Let $(I_1 : \ldots : I_m)$ be a $m \geq 2$-uple of invariants of degree $d_i$ of degree $n$ binary forms, and suppose each $I_i$ is defined over $F$.
-Let $f$ be a binary form of degree $n$.
-Let $d$ be the gcd of the degree $d_i$ of the invariants $I_i$ which value at $f$ is not zero.
-Then there exists $c_i \in \ZZ$ with $c_i=0$ if $I_i(f)=0$ such that $\sum c_i d_i=d$.
+It is not always practical to work with a fixed quotient of invariants as above, since $I_2(f)$ may be zero.
+As shown in~\cite{\LReleven}, it is better to work inside a weighted projective space, for elements of which one can define a canonical representative as follows.
+Let $(I_1 : \ldots : I_m)$ be an $m$-tuple of degree-$d_i$ invariants of degree-$n$ binary forms, where $m\ge 2$, and suppose each $I_i$ is defined over~$F$.
+Let $f$ be a binary form of degree~$n$.
+Let $d$ be the $\gcd$ of the degrees $d_i$ of the invariants $I_i$ whose values at $f$ are nonzero.
+Then there exist $c_i \in \ZZ$, with $c_i=0$ if $I_i(f)=0$, such that $\sum c_i d_i=d$.
 We then define $I=\prod_i I_i^{c_i}$.
-Then the \emph{canonical representative} of $(I_1(f) : \ldots : I_m(f))$ is
+The \emph{canonical representative} of $(I_1(f) : \ldots : I_m(f))$ is

-\begin{proposition} Let $(I_1 : \ldots : I_m)$ be a set of generators for $\ii_n$ defined over $F$.
+\begin{proposition} Let $(I_1 : \ldots : I_m)$ be a set of generators for $\ii_n$ defined over~$F$.
 Then